port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

    - **Lambda** - will represent lambda functions from the AWS account;
    - **Topic** - will represent SNS topics from the AWS account.

-   You may use these definitions:
+   You may use the following definitions:

    <details>
    <summary> Lambda Blueprint </summary>